-- 7. Schedule C gives a summary of the benefit and contribution provisions of the Plan.
-There have been no changes since the previous valuation. - 8.
-The funded ratio shown in the Summary of Principal Results is the ratio of actuarial value of assets to the actuarial accrued liability.
-The funded status is different based on the market value of assets.
-The funded ratio is an indication of progress in funding the promised benefits.
-Since the ratio is less than 100%, there is a need for additional contributions toward the payment of the unfunded accrued liability.
-In addition, this funded ratio does not have any relationship to measuring the sufficiency if the plan had to settle its liabilities. - 9.
-The employer contribution rate, or Fixed Contribution Rate (FCR), of 49.08% of annual compensation has been the contribution rate for employers since July 1, 2018.
-As shown on page 1 of the report, the amortization period to pay off the Unfunded Actuarial Accrued Liability (UAAL) using the FCR of 49.08% is over 30 years, which is a snapshot view of the UAAL as of the valuation date of June 30, 2023.
-However, this snapshot calculation of the amortization period does not take into consideration the smoothing in of the investment experience that the System will encounter over the next four years.
-The majority of this anticipated experience over the next four years will be negative. - 10.
-In addition, as shown on page 1 of the report, the Actuarially Determined Contribution (ADC) Rate for the 2023 valuation year is 51.62% of annual compensation and the ratio of the ADC to the FCR (51.62% to 49.08%) is calculated at 105.18% as of June 30, 2023.
+- 9. The employer contribution rate, or Fixed Contribution Rate (FCR), of 49.08% of annual compensation has been the contribution rate for employers since July 1, 2018.
+As shown on page 1 of the report, the amortization period to pay off the UAAL using the FCR of 49.08% is just over 30 years, which is a snapshot view of the UAAL as of the valuation date of June 30, 2024. - 10.
+In addition, as shown on page 1 of the report, the Actuarially Determined Contribution (ADC) Rate for the 2024 valuation year is 53.09% of annual compensation and the ratio of the ADC to the FCR (53.09% to 49.08%) is calculated at 108.17% as of June 30, 2024.
 Per the Board's Funding Policy, which is provided in Schedule F, this actuarial metric is in the Yellow Status as the ratio is between 100% and 110%. - 11.
 The projection results, shown beginning in Section IX, allow the Board to see a forecast of the System's funding progress over time, allow the Board to review the funding goals and benchmarks outlined in the funding policy, and provide the status of the metrics/targets in the Funding Policy that determines whether or not a contribution rate increase should be recommended.
 The objective of the current funding policy is to accumulate sufficient assets during a member's employment to fully finance the benefit the member receives throughout retirement.
-In order to reach that objective, some goals and benchmarks were established as follows: - Preservation of the defined benefit structure for providing lifetime benefits to the HSPRS' membership,
+In order to reach that objective, some goals and benchmarks were established as follows: - Preservation of the defined benefit structure for providing lifetime benefits to the HSPRS' membership, - Maintain an increasing trend in the funded ratio over the projection period with an ultimate goal of being 100% funded, - Ensure benefit improvements are funded through increases in contribution requirements in accordance with Article 14, S 272A, of the Mississippi Constitution, - Contribution rate stability as a percentage of payroll (Fixed Contribution Rate FCR), - Require clear reporting and risk analysis of the metrics by the actuary as outlined in Section II of the policy using a "Signal Light" approach to assist the Board in determining whether increases or decreases are needed in the employer contribution rate.

-- Maintain an increasing trend in the funded ratio over the projection period with an ultimate goal of being 100% funded, - Ensure benefit improvements are funded through increases in contribution requirements in accordance with Article 14, S 272A, of the Mississippi Constitution, - Contribution rate stability as a percentage of payroll (Fixed Contribution Rate FCR), - Require clear reporting and risk analysis of the metrics by the actuary as outlined in Section II of the policy using a "Signal Light" approach to assist the Board in determining whether increases or decreases are needed in the employer contribution rate. - 12.
-For HSPRS, if any one of the following metrics are in the Red Signal Light status in conjunction with the annual valuation report and the projection report, the actuary shall determine and recommend to the Board an employer contribution rate increase to consider that is sufficient to get all three metrics back into the Green Signal Light status. - Funded Ratio defined as the actuarial value of assets divided by the actuarial accrued liability.
+- 12. For HSPRS, if any one of the following metrics are in the Red Signal Light status in conjunction with the annual valuation report and the projection report, the actuary shall determine and recommend to the Board an employer contribution rate increase to consider that is sufficient to get all three metrics back into the Green Signal Light status. - Funded Ratio defined as the actuarial value of assets divided by the actuarial accrued liability.
 One of the funding goals is to have an increasing funded ratio over the projection period with an ultimate goal of having a 100% funded ratio.
 The Board sets the Signal Light definition as follows: